RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 • 3

-Greene D, Mendez R, Lees J, et al. Biallelic variants in RNU2-2 cause the most prevalent known recessive neurodevelopmental disorder.
-Preprint
+Greene D, Mendez R, Lees J, Barbosa M, et al. Biallelic variants in RNU2-2 cause the most prevalent known recessive neurodevelopmental disorder.
+Peer-Reviewed

 • 4

-Jackson A, Patel R, Thaker N, Blakes AJ, et al. Biallelic variants in RNU2-2 cause a remarkably frequent developmental epileptic encephalopathy.
-Preprint
+Jackson A, Blakes AJM, Alhaddad B, et al. (Banka group, Manchester) Biallelic variants in RNU2-2 cause a remarkably frequent developmental and epileptic encephalopathy.
+Peer-Reviewed

 • 5

-Leitão E, Santini A, Cogne B, et al. Systematic analysis of snRNA genes reveals frequent RNU2-2 variants in dominant and recessive developmental and epileptic encephalopathies.
-Preprint
+Leitão E, Santini A, Cogne B, Essid M, et al. Systematic analysis of snRNA genes reveals frequent RNU2-2 variants in dominant and recessive developmental and epileptic encephalopathies.
+Peer-Reviewed

 • 6